 There is currently a huge controversy about whether or not to exclude all grains from dog food.
 However, most vets think grains are good and necessary for canine health, but they often advise avoiding wheat, corn, soy, and GMO foods which are harder to digest.
 Therefore, I prefer rice, quinoa, or other similar grains.

-Finally, after trying three dog foods, I found one that worked well from a company called Fromm Family Dogfood.
+After trying three dog foods, I found one that worked well from a company called Fromm Family Dog Food.
 It is a medium-sized company in the Midwest that tightly regulates its wholesalers to maintain quality and length of storage.
 My dogs are seven years old and I find that Fromm Adult Gold formulation works well.
 So far, their coats and digestive health have improved with this product.
 See my recommended products page for essential equipment for more product info.

 Be sure to store your dry kibble in the original package.
 The packaging is designed to help keep the food fresh.
 Store at room temperature and keep the food in a cool, dry environment.
 I wrote an extensive post, How Long Does Dry Kibble Last? which addressed storage issues.